View instructional video

 ASTM maximum is 0.3% mass for No. 2 and 0.15% for No. 1.
 The Ramsbottom

 Carbon residue test is intended to provide some indication of the extent of

 carbon residue that results from the combustion of a fuel.
 The limit is a

 Ash Content (D-482)

 materials can cause injector tip plugging, combustion deposits and

 injection system wear.
-Soluble metallic materials
+Soluble metallic materials cause deposits while

 Thermal Stability (D6468)